drbean/curriculum/conversation/volunteer/slides.md

 witness

 Bezos is _____(14) to acts of generosity and _____(15) on a monumental _____(16),  but also to _____(17) of grace and courage on an _____(18) basis.
 He says you _____(19) wait to make a _____(20) in other people's _____(21).
 He tells people to _____(22) food at a soup kitchen, or clean up a _____(23) park.
 He says every _____(24) offers you an _____(25) to affect other _____(26) lives."

+## Bezos reflects on volunteering

+acts
+day
+difference
+individual
+kindness
+lives
+neighborhood
+opportunity
+people's
+scale
+serve
+shouldn't
+witness

+Bezos is witness to acts of generosity and kindness on a monumental scale,  but also to acts of grace and courage on an individual basis.
+He says you shouldn't wait to make a difference in other people's lives.
+He tells people to serve food at a soup kitchen, or clean up a neighborhood park.
+He says every day offers you an opportunity to affect other people's lives.

 # Questions